digital-ai/release-integration-sdk-workshop/part-4/lab-6-prepare-for-kubernetes.md

 Container-based integration plugins are meant to run on a Kubernetes cluster.
 To have a hands-on experience you will need the following components.

-🐲 _**Note:**_ Some Kubernetes experience is needed to make the best of this exercise.
+⚡️ **Note:** Some Kubernetes experience is needed to make the best of this exercise.
 Feel free to skip this part of Kubernetes is all new to you (or be prepared for a steep learning curve)

 * Access to a Kubernetes cluster.
 This could be Docker Desktop or minikube; or a cloud-based environment like AWS EKS, Azure AKS, Google Cloud or OpenShift.
 * [kubectl](https://kubernetes.io/docs/tasks/tools/)